KobayashiComputing/DailyDues/dev_diary.md

 ## 2025-07-24: (Thursday)
 Removed all of the "other" GUI framework directories and code from this project, so this project will be pure Python and FreeSimpleGUI for the foreseeable future.
 Also removed the *.json files from the .vscode directory.

+## 2025-07-28: (Monday)
+Copied the "How to Spell Do's and Don'ts.pdf" into this project.